“You'd never guess they were related.”

 You know two guys who are brothers but don't look or act the same at all.
 You're talking about them with a friend who just met them.
-You say:
+You say this during your conversation.

 You'd never guess they were related.

-The meaning of "You'd never know ___" is "You would never guess ___ if someone didn't tell you."
-In other words, this means that something isn't easy to guess on your own.
-For example:
+The meaning of "You'd never guess ___" is "You would never know or guess ___ if someone didn't tell you."
+In other words, this isn't easy to guess on your own.

 Look at this gorgeous pair of shoes!
 You'd never guess that they were only $30.